-Today, Tyler and I went downtown to go to the Naval Museum.
-Much like my other outings, I took a lot of photographs, 165.
+Today, Tyler and I went to central Madrid to the Naval Museum.

-We rode to Colonia Jardin and switched to the Blue line.
-From there we rode to Principe Pio where we switched to the Opera line.
-Once at the Opera station we switched to the Red line and rode to the Banco de Espana stop.
-From there, we came above ground and walked to the Naval Museum.
+We rode to the Colonia Jardín station and switched to the Metro Blue line.
+From there we rode to Príncipe Pío where we switched to the Metro Opera line.
+Once at the Opera station, we switched to the Red line and rode to the Banco de España stop.
+When we came above ground, we walked a block or so to the Naval Museum.

-After we left the museum we just sort of walked around aimlessly.
+After we left the museum, we just sort of walked aimlessly around the area.
 We ended up sitting on a bench in the median of the street, Paseo del Prado, listening to a man playing guitar.
-He was so good that we ended up buying two Cd’s from him.
+He was so good that we ended up buying two CDs from him.

-When we left him we walked around Plaza Cibeles.
-With us were hundreds of our “friends” walking around.
+When we left him, we walked around Plaza Cibeles.
+With us were hundreds of our “friends” walking around too.
 We came across a small band playing on the street corner.
 We dropped a few Euros in their donation box.

-From there we made our way back to the Metro.
 Once we got to the Blue line we ended up at the front of the train.
 Tyler discovered he could see through the door, out the front of the train.
 He decided he was going to take a picture.
 He did not know his flash was on.
 When he took the photo, the operator snapped his head around very quickly.
 Tyler thought he was going to get in big trouble so he tried to hide behind me in the corner.
-It was really quite humorous, especially because some security guards happened to be standing right where we got off of the train.
+It was quite humorous, especially because some security guards happened to be standing right where we got off the train.
 He thought he had been “caught”!